Skip to main content

 To obtain access to the fitness centers on campus during their operating hours, employees, spouses, and retirees must complete an MC fitness center (DSE Rec) form.
 This form can be provided upon request after registering for MC Wellnessnew window.
 Prior to visiting an on-campus fitness center, please verify that your registrationnew window is complete.

-Yes, you may submit reimbursement requests for multiple wellness opportunities.
-Please provide proof of usage and payment for each opportunity, noting that the reimbursement limit is $35 (excluding Weight Watchers, which may be reimbursed up to $40).
+Yes, active employees may submit reimbursement requests for multiple wellness opportunities.
+Please provide proof of usage and payment for each opportunity, noting that the reimbursement limit is a maximum of $50 per activity.

 Expense reports for wellness EAP reimbursements are typically approved at the beginning of the following month in which you submitted the request.
-For example, if you submit a request for September 2023, it will be approved in October 2023.
+For example, if you submit a request for September, it will be approved in October.
 Reimbursement will be processed within 2-4 weeks, depending on the bi-weekly payroll schedule.
 If you have direct deposit for your paycheck, the reimbursement will be deposited separately into your bank account on record.
-To check the status of your request, please search in Workday for "My Expense Reports."
+To check the status of your request, please search in Workdaynew window for "My Expense Reports."

-If you prefer lower-cost prizes, please reach out to Megan for assistance.
+If you prefer lower-cost prizes, please contact Megan Cooperman for assistance.

 Yes, as long as you meet certain conditions.
 Yes, you can hire one of the wellness staff as your own personal trainer outside the College campus.
 You will be responsible for the terms and payment of this individual and you enter into this agreement at your own risk.
 Please note, campus facilities may not be used for your training.